docker/docs/Single-Sign-on/faqs.md

 * Each user has created a PAT to replace their passwords to allow them to log in through Docker CLI
 * Confirm that all CI/CD pipelines automation systems have replaced their passwords with PATs.

-For detailed prerequisites and for instruction on how to enable SSO, see [Single Sign-on](/single-sign-on/#index.md).
+For detailed prerequisites and for instructions on how to enable SSO, see [Configure Single Sign-on](#index.md).

 ### Q: What impact can users expect once we start onboarding them to SSO accounts?